stelzinga/MF/MGT_80.Tools.md

 Ultimately, the Operating Model needs to consider the context in which the Venture operates.
 For example, a manufacturing Venture may have a strong focus on the Suppliers providing raw material (supply chain) and similarly the distribution chain for the delivery of the end Products to Clients.
 On the other hand, for a Service based company like an Investment Bank, a supply chain is less relevant, but risk management of the financial products created or issued, is more critical.
 Therefore, for each Venture the focus will be on different aspects of the Profile Tree, and the manner in which they are described will be different in each case.
 If the above is used for the Operating Model of an Activity within the Venture, then much can be kept as is, but the focus should of course be on what is relevant to the Activity.
 So certain aspects of the Environment may not impact a specific Activity, so it can be left out.
-Once the Operating Model has been completed as a one off it should be maintained with regular updates.
+Once the Operating Model has been completed as a one-off it should be maintained regularly.
 ________________________________________
 ## COM (Framework)
 A Current Operating Model focusses on what the Operating Model is, and how that ties in to the Tactical Plan.
 It links *all* items of the Profile Tree and as such is actually *not limited* to Planning.
 A COM, a.k.a.
 Operational Plan is based on the Profile.